OUR CED TREATMENT CENTRE IN BÜHL/BADEN-BADEN

 - Weight loss

-- Anemia and/or blood loss via the intestines
+- Anaemia and/or blood loss via the intestines

 - Joint problems

-The most common chronic inflammatory bowel diseases are Crohn’s disease and ulcerative colitis.
+The most common chronic inflammatory bowel diseases are the Crohn's disease and the Ulcerative colitis.

 Despite many years of research, the exact causes of IBD are still not fully understood.
 However, it is fairly certain that they are multifactorial diseases.
-This means that a combination of different factors is responsible for the development of the disease.
+This means that a combination of different factors is responsible for their development.
 These most likely include

 - Genetic predisposition